cloud-bulldozer/cpt-dashboard/backend/app/services/crucible_readme.md

 OpenSearch doesn't support the concept of a SQL "join", but many of the indices contain documents that could be considered a static "join" with parent documents for convenience.
-For example, each `iteration` document contains a copy of it's parent `run` document, while the `period` document contains copies of its parent `sample`, `iteration`, and `run` documents.
+For example, each `iteration` document contains a copy of the parent `run` document, while the `period` document contains copies of its parent `sample`, `iteration`, and `run` documents.
 This means, for example, that it's possible to make a single query returning all `period` documents for specific